 The Greater Rostraver Chamber of Commerce is proud to sponsor and co-sponsor several events throughout the year.
-Taste of the Town, Ladies Night Out, August Fun Fest, GRC Christmas Party, Recognition Dinner, Fall Classic Golf Outing and Rostraver Township Christmas Celebration provide networking, advertising, publicity and sponsorship opportunities for our members.
+Taste of the Town, Magical Mystery Tour, Educational Conference, GRC Christmas Party, Recognition Dinner, Fall Classic Golf Outing and Rostraver Township Christmas Celebration provide networking, advertising, publicity and sponsorship opportunities for our members.
 In addition, these events give business and community members the opportunity to share common interest in fun, social settings.

 The GRC Recognition Dinner is held each spring to honor and recognize outstanding individuals and businesses in our communities.
 In past years, the GRC has recognized small to mid-sized business, large corporations, non-profit organizations and individuals.
 All are important components of a strong and healthy Chamber of Commerce.